Setting materials

-Learn Gainax style anime production method at Fukushima Sakura Yugakusha!
+Learn the Gainax way of producing anime at Fukushima Sakura Yugakusha!

 Fukushima Sakura School

-One work that has had a huge impact on otaku culture and continues to produce new works to this day is Neon Genesis Evangelion.
+if we're talking about a work that has had a tremendous influence on otaku culture and continues to produce new works to this day, it's Neon Genesis Evangelion.

-Did you know that there is an anime production company related to Evangelion in Miharu Town, Tamura County, Fukushima Prefecture?
+Did you know that there's an animation production company related to Evangelion located in Miharu Town, Tamura District, Fukushima Prefecture?

-Fukushima Gainax is a subsidiary of Evangelion production company Gainax (the rights are currently owned by Khara).
+It's Fukushima Gainax, a subsidiary of Gainax (the production company of Evangelion, although the rights are currently owned by Khara).

-This time, we will introduce the anime museum operated by Fukushima Gainax!
+This time, we'll introduce the anime museum operated by Fukushima Gainax!

 What is Gainax?

-Gainax is the anime production company that produced Neon Genesis Evangelion.
+Gainax is an animation production company that previously produced Neon Genesis Evangelion.

-The company name is said to be derived from the Tottori and Shimane dialect word "gaina," which means "big" or "amazing," with an "X" added.
+The company name is said to be derived from "gaina," which means "big" or "amazing" in the dialects of Tottori and Shimane prefectures, with an "X" added to it.

 They have also ventured into experimental works, such as producing an entirely black and white story in an era when color was in its heyday, and producing the first and last OLA (original laser disc animation) in Japan, "Flaming Transfer Student," which often becomes a topic of conversation in certain circles